 – Demineralised water treatment plant

-- The water treatment plant will provide up to 1400m3/hr of demineralized water.
+- The water treatment plant will provide up to 1500m3/hr of demineralized water.

 TMUC is a unique system that integrates:

 - TMUC applies innovation in the integration of utility services by pooling resources over several systems to eliminate duplication of services.
-For instance, the seawater used for cooling the condenser is channelled to the desalination plant.
-The high temperature seawater discharge allows a greater production capacity in the desalination process and also reduces the need for additional pumping capacity in the desalination plant.
+For instance, the seawater used to condense the steam is channelled to the desalination plant.
+The warm seawater discharge allows a greater production capacity in the desalination process and also reduces the need for additional pumping capacity in the desalination process and plant.
 This increases system efficiency and reduces energy wastage.

 - By housing various utility facilities within one complex, we are able to leverage on the centralised operations and optimisation of resources to achieve high efficiencies.

 - All equipment and systems within TMUC are configured to optimise efficiency.
 For example, a backpressure turbine is used to reduce steam pressure and generate electricity at the same time.
-Such a configuration helps the TMUC achieve a total system efficiency of 70%.
+Such a configuration helps the TMUC achieve a total system efficiency up to 70%.

 – Environmental Sustainability

 - TMUC is designed to be self-sufficient.
-Half of the electricity generated by the BMCC Cogeneration Plant will be used internally to support major systems such as the desalination plant and the waste water treatment facility, thus conserving fuel.
-TMUC also produces its own water for steam, process water and cooling water.
+Part of the electricity generated by the BMCC Cogeneration Plant will be used internally to support major systems such as the desalination plant and the waste water treatment facility, thus conserving fuel.
+TMUC also produces its own water for steam production and process cooling

-- The Circulating Fluidised Bed (CFB) technology that will be employed at the BMCC cogeneration plant allows coal and other solid fuels to be burned efficiently at low combustion temperature.
+- The Circulating Fluidised Bed (CFB) technology that will be employed at the BMCC Cogeneration Plant allows coal and other solid fuels to be burned efficiently at lower combustion temperature to achieve lower NOx emission.
+An efficient bag filter system further reduces the particulate discharge into the atmosphere.
 The CFB Boiler contains a fluidised bed that suspends solid fuels on upward-blowing jets of air during the combustion process.
-This produces a turbulent mix of solids and gas, thus resulting in lower pollutant emissions.
+This produces a turbulent mix of solids and gas, thus resulting in lower pollutant emissions

-- Ash that is left over from the combustion process will be converted into useful construction products such as aggregates and bricks.
+- Ash that is left over from the combustion process will be recycled into useful construction products such as aggregates and blended cement